AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 In ranged combat, the projectile is assumed to be attacking the defender in melee, using itself as the weapon, with the usual dice and damage bonus.
-This time, the ranged armor skill of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
-You may propel any item from your inventory (by default you are offered only the appropriate items; press `+` open all choices).
+This time, the *ranged* armor skill of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
+You may propel any item from your inventory (by default you are offered only the appropriate items; press `+` to open all choices).
 Only items of a few kinds inflict any damage, but some have other effects, beneficial, detrimental or mixed.